What is the LEID Fellowship?

 Am I eligible to apply if I am on a leave of absence for any part of the academic year?

-I will complete my oral prelims in Fall 2020, due to COVID-19.
+I will complete my oral prelims in Fall 2021, due to the COVID-19 pandemic.
 Can I apply for this award cycle?

 I have completed all my required coursework.
 Can I “cash out” the tuition allocation of my award?

 No. Fellowship recipients can use up to 14 credit hours to enroll in courses toward a minor, certificate program, or other electives to further their learning.
 Tuition balances will be reallocated to the 2021-2022 award cycle.